DataShades/ckanext-ondc/README.md

 {% endblock %}
 ```

-This extension includes a practical example, showcasing how to construct a schema for your ONDC fields without relying
+This extension includes a [practical example]((https://github.com/DataShades/ckanext-ondc/blob/master/ckanext/ondc_dataset_example)), showcasing how to construct a schema for your ONDC fields without relying
 on ckanext-scheming.
 The example is implemented through the ondc_dataset_example plugin.
 To activate this plugin, simply append the following line to your CKAN configuration file: